In Between Cultures and Lonely

 Finding community and peace with your identity in a new way can involve holding multiple truths and parts: we hold the realities of our families’ pasts, often fraught with hardship and survival.
 And we also hold the gifts they have given to us that have allowed us to learn, to see where they have been, and to be empowered in the paths we get to merge with new, integrated hope and choices.
 We get to leave reacting out of obligation or fear and move into the kind of community that fulfills our whole selves.

-Interested in parentification trauma therapy or teen counseling in Colchester, Connecticut and Virginia?
+Interested in parentification trauma therapy or therapy for teen anxiety in Colchester, Connecticut and Virginia?

 Previous